pmem/pmdk/README.md

 Please see the file LICENSE for information on how this library is licensed.

-This tree contains libaries for using Non-Volatile Memory (NVM).
+This tree contains libraries for using Non-Volatile Memory (NVM).
 Here you'll find:

 * **doc** -- man pages describing each library contained here